-Like many DJs, Sober took time to develop his talents in his basement and at house parties before stepping out into clubs.
-“I practiced for years and honed the craft before I ever deejayed out,” he says.
-“It was never, ‘I want to be a DJ’ career-wise or to get attention.
-I just liked vinyl and collecting records and being around it.”
-While working a job overseeing Dallas area promotions for Red Bull in the mid 2000s, he began organizing special events and deejaying more frequently on the side.
-In 2006, he combined his mixing and marketing expertise to develop The Party with fellow DJs Select and Nature.
-The Party bridged the Big D’s musical and cultural gaps while bringing acts from Smif N Wessun to Justice to Blaq Starr to the city.
+Sober developed his talents in his basement and at house parties for years before stepping out into clubs.
+“It was never, ‘I want to be a DJ’ career-wise or to get attention,” he says.
+“I just liked vinyl and collecting records and being around it.”
+While overseeing Dallas area promotions for Red Bull in the mid 2000s, he began organizing special events and deejaying more frequently on the side.
+In 2006, he combined his mixing and marketing expertise to develop The Party with fellow DJs Select and Nature, bridging Dallas’ musical and cultural gaps while bringing acts from Smif N Wessun to Justice to the city.
 “We kind of took over Dallas pretty quickly,” Sober says.
-“Before, there were just exclusively hip-hop or house events, dance-related stuff.
-Nobody was really playing multiple genres or doing anything different.
-We started introducing new music like Baltimore club and different things that people weren’t messing with here.”
+“We started introducing different music and things that people weren’t messing with here.”

 The Party ended in 2009, but Sober is more active than ever in Texas’ nightlife scene.
 His Thursday night Big Bang! residency at Dallas’ Beauty Bar is consistently jam-packed, attracting some of the nation’s best DJs including Eli Escobar, Kon, Nicole from Nina Sky, House Shoes and Bladerunners.